Banki Mongra

 Banki Mongra is a region in the city of Korba in the central Indian state of Chhattisgarh.
 The region is known for its underground coal mines which play a significant role in the region's economy and employment.

 Coal Mining in Banki Mongra

-Banki Mongra has a rich history of coal mining, and as of 2011, it had several active coal mines.
-The main active mines include:
+Banki Mongra is well known for its coal mines.
+As of 2011, the main active mines include: